-I hear of digital nomads and people who work remotely, setting up in a place for a couple of weeks and really getting to know it, whilst working on their laptop to support themselves.
+I read of digital nomads and people who work remotely, setting up in a place for a couple of weeks and really getting to know it, whilst working on their laptop to support themselves.
+Of course it is challenging and difficult to avoid distractions as a digital nomad but to me it seems worth the effort.
 The first person I met like this was in Popayan, Colombia and was doing just that.
 This sounds really interesting to me.
 These people seem like they are on the same page.
 What is the point of going to a place only to barely scratch the surface?

 I’ve moved around a lot and lived for extended periods of time in The Highlands of Scotland, Midlands of England, London, Melbourne, Bath, Edinburgh and Glasgow.
 I like to move around but I haven’t had as much freedom as I’d like.
 Sure, we all have responsibilities and feel like we can’t just up and leave but I think for me, an element of freedom is key to a happy, healthy life.

 I haven’t yet fully planned my next trip – it’s too early.
 At the moment, I am in the preparation stages.
 I am saving funds, completing commitments and tying up loose ends.
 When it comes time to plan my next trip however, the trip ethos and travel experience will be a much bigger considerations than last time.